nyg/maven-basics/README.md

 </properties>
 ```

-However, we usually set a value for the `project.build.sourceEncoding` property which is the default for the `encoding` flag of both the compiler plugin and the resources plugin, and surely other plugins too.
+However, we usually set a value for the `project.build.sourceEncoding` property instead, which is the default value of the  `encoding` flag of both the compiler plugin and the resources plugin, and surely other plugins too, see: https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#encoding

 ```xml
 <properties>